As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid Features

-Ecwid shines when it comes to adding eCommerce functionality to existing websites.
+Ecwid excels at adding eCommerce functionality to existing websites.
 It integrates well with platforms like WordPress and Joomla and supports selling through social media.

-However, customization and built-in features like Point of Sale (POS) systems are more limited compared to Shopify.
+However, customization and built-in features, such as point-of-sale (POS) systems, are more limited than those available on Shopify.

 Shopify Features